Human-Connection/Human-Connection/backend/installation/README.md

 ## Local Installation

 Make sure that you have a recent version of [yarn](https://yarnpkg.com/en/) or [npm](https://www.npmjs.com) installed before you proceed.
-E.g. we have the following version:
+E.g. we have the following versions:

 ```sh
 $ yarn --version